andrew1007/mrfa-demo/article/part1.md

 export default applyState(mappedState)(TableRows);
 ```

 This true, but impractical.
-Maintainability, in an overwhelming number of cases, comes first for enterprise software.
+Maintainability (almost always) comes first for enterprise software.
 Algorithms in components violate separation of concerns and they cannot be reused in other locations.
 On top of that, there is already a solution for this.
 Functional (pure) memoization strategies enable patterns that are robust, extremely effective (when used correctly), and reusable.
 There is no denying that memoization has performance penalties.
 But the impact is normally small and provides massive increases in scalability.
 It is almost always worth it.

 ## To be continued